-fullfile — Build a platform-correct file path from multiple path segments.
+fullfile — Build platform-correct file paths from path segments in MATLAB and RunMat.

-fullfile joins path segments using the platform-specific file separator, producing a single path string that matches MATLAB semantics.
-It accepts any number of path segments and returns a character row vector (1xN).
+fullfile joins path segments using the platform-specific separator to produce a single path string.
+It accepts any number of segments and returns a character row vector, with separator normalization and empty-segment handling matching MATLAB semantics.

 • fullfile(part1, part2, ...) joins the inputs with the platform file separator (/ on macOS and Linux, \ on Windows).